A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

 and defining a respective set of latent distances as:

-Here, $f_{d}$ represents a chosen distance function, which prior works have typically chosen to be either euclidean or cosine distance \cite{Scheirer2013,Scheirer2014,Bendale2015,Mundt2019}.
+Here, $f_{d}$ represents a chosen distance function, which prior works have typically chosen to be either euclidean or cosine distance \citep{Scheirer2013,Scheirer2014,Bendale2015,Mundt2022}.
 As this set represents the distances to the class conditional aggregate posterior, we can fit a Weibull distribution with parameters $\rho_c = (\tau_c , \kappa_c , \lambda_c )$ on $\Delta_{c}$ to model the trustworthy regions of high density that represent the observed data distribution, where the heavy-tail indicates a decaying reliability:

 Here, $\tau$ defines the location, $\lambda$ the scale and $\kappa$ the shape of the distribution.
 We can now make use of this distribution to pinpoint the observed data distribution, as a surrogate to the otherwise highly complex aggregate posterior.
-We proceed to highlight its various use cases in the following sections.
+We proceed to highlight its various use cases in the following sections, which will in turn be used in the respective four experiments.

-\subsection{Approximate posterior based open set recognition}
+\subsubsection{Approximate posterior based open set recognition}

-As described in previous works \cite{Mundt2019, Mundt2019a}, the most direct use of the aggregate posterior based Weibull parameters $\boldsymbol{\rho}$ is the identification, rejection or storage of unknown data.
+As described in previous works \citep{Mundt2022, Mundt2019}, the most direct use of the aggregate posterior based Weibull parameters $\boldsymbol{\rho}$ is the identification, rejection or storage of unknown data.
 Using the corresponding cumulative distribution function (CDF) to the probability density function of equation \ref{eq:Weibull_PDF}, we can now estimate any data instance's statistical outlier probability for every known class:

 When we have observed multiple classes, we will typically take the minimum $\min{(\Omega_{\boldsymbol{\rho}})}$ of this equation across all known classes $c$ and the respective mode's parameters $\rho_c$.
 This expresses the basic condition that a data point should be considered as a statistical anomaly only if its outlier probability is large for each known class.
 A respective decision should thus be based on the class where the smallest deviation to known data is observed.
 The more dissimilar a sample is with respect to the observed data distribution as approximated by the aggregate posterior, the more the outlier probability will approach unity.
 Irrespective of whether a machine learning algorithm is developed for active learning, continual learning or in fact any other paradigm, this robustness towards unknown unknown data is essential for any practically deployed system that operates outside of extremely narrow conditions.